M4Ahmadullah/Xequtive-backend/docs/xequtive-frontend/API_DOCUMENTATION.md

 ## Introduction

 Xequtive is a premium taxi booking platform designed for executive and luxury transportation services.
-This backend API powers the Xequtive frontend website and admin dashboard, enabling users to:
+This backend API powers the Xequtive frontend website, enabling users to:

 - Calculate accurate fare estimates based on distance, traffic, and vehicle type
 - Book premium transportation services with various vehicle options
-- Manage bookings through an admin dashboard
 - Track booking status and history

 The platform focuses on providing a seamless, high-end transportation experience with transparent pricing and premium vehicle options ranging from standard saloons to luxury vehicles.
 Mobile application support is planned for future development.